 A Robot Superman

-A Superman Robot was created by a supervillain with alien technology after analyzing Superman’s cellular structure.
-Similar robots were created of the other members of the Justice League.
-This occurred in the animated series The Batman’s final episode.
+After analysing Superman’s cellular structure, a robot Superman was created by a supervillain.
+Similar robots have been created of the other members of the Justice League.

 The Oversized Joker Playing Card